wacncontent/CustomizeTool/removeCommentOutput2/articles/expressroute/expressroute-prerequisites.md

 ## Redundancy requirements for connectivity

 There are no redundancy requirements on physical connectivity between the customer infrastructure and the service provider infrastructure.
 Microsoft does require redundancy in Layer 3.
-Microsoft does require redundant routing to be setup between Microsoft’s edge and the customer’s network through the service provider for each of the peerings to be enabled.
+Microsoft does require redundant routing to be setup between Microsoft's edge and the customer's network through the service provider for each of the peerings to be enabled.
 If routing sessions are not configured in a redundant manner, the service availability SLA will be void.

 ## IP addresses and routing considerations